Visit us at

 Does free admission to all of Salzburg’s attractions appeal to you?
 For 48 hours?
 If so, the Salzburg Card will be just what you are looking for.
 In addition to countless sightseeing highlights, you even get to ride Salzburg public transportation for free as well.
 The Card also entitles you to discounts on concert and theatre tickets, as well as on entrance to various other excursion destinations located close to the city.
 This ideal companion for your visit to Salzburg can be purchased at all hotels, tourist information offices as well as ticket agencies.
 And before you know it, your flying visit to Salzburg will be filled with memories to last a lifetime.

-If we have whet your appetite to spend 48 hours in Salzburg during the summertime, now’s the perfect time to go ahead and book an inexpensive package offer!
+If we have whet your appetite to spend 48 hours in Salzburg during the springtime, now’s the perfect time to go ahead and book an inexpensive package offer!